 ABOUT Kaimai® Rifle Suppressors

-Kaimai rifle suppressors was formed in early 2014 with the goal of designing and producing a range of lighter weight suppressors, but with better features and durability compared with many other light weight aluminium type suppressors on the market in New Zealand at the time.
+SILENZ rifle suppressors was formed in early 2014 with the goal of designing and producing a range of lighter weight suppressors, but with better features and durability compared with some other light weight aluminium type suppressors that were available on the market in New Zealand at the time.

 The track record for 100% reliability and high performance has been unsurpassed by any other NZ suppressor manufacturer, with the early prototype/trial suppressors still in active service with professional hunters (in excess of 4000 rounds and counting) where with the same type of use some of their previous units seemed to habitually fail in under 800 rounds.

-From July 2017 Kaimai has re-branded to Kaimai® Rifle Suppressors, and this is complementary to the new range of Kaimai Custom rifles produced by D.F.
-Maisey Gunsmithing, and to recognise our geographical location and local hunting history.
+From May 2017 SILENZ has re-branded to KAIMAI® Rifle Suppressors, and this is complementary to the new Kaimai MPR suppressed custom rifles produced by D.F.
+Maisey Gunsmithing ( www.kaimairifle.co.nz ).
+The re-branding acknowledges our geographical location, and recognises the significance of the ranges to our local hunting history.

-(KAIMAI and Kaimai are registered trademarks of D.F.
+(KAIMAI and Silenz are registered trademarks of D.F.
 Maisey Gunsmithing.)

 Suppressors will not reduce the mechanical noise of a firearm, and it will not reduce the supersonic crack of the bullet (if travelling through the air faster than the speed of sound – @ 330mls, or @ 1080fps).